martinber/noaa-apt/README.md

 ### GUI

 Run by clicking the executable, or from terminal without arguments.

-You can decode to a PNG file or resample audio to WAV.
+You can do two things:

+- Decode a WAV file into a PNG.

+- Resample a WAV into another WAV, this is useful if you want to try a program like [atp-dec/apt-dec] that requires a specific sample rate.

 ![GUI](./extra/gui.png)